 17. Directors and Key Managerial Personnel

-Apart from the above, there were no other changes in the Directors and Key Managerial Personnel of the Company.
+Apart from the above, there are no other changes in the Directors and Key Managerial Personnel of the Company.

 18. Audit Committee / Whistle Blower Policy

-1. Sri Aroon Raman, Chairman (Non-Executive and Independent)
+1. Sri Aroon Raman, Chairman (Non-Executive and Independent Director)

-2. Sri Arun Aiagappan, Member (Non-Executive and Independent)
+2. Sri Arun Alagappan, Member (Non-Executive and Independent Director)

-3. Dr Deepaii Pant Joshi, Member (Non-Executive and Independent)
+3. Dr Deepali Pant Joshi, Member (Non-Executive and Independent Director)

-The Board has accepted the recommendations of the Audit Committee and there were no incidents of deviation from such recommendations during the Financial Year under review.
-The Company has devised a vigil mechanism in the form of a Whistle Blower Policy in pursuance of Section 177(10) of the Companies Act, 2013 and details thereof is available on the Company's website at www.imwgiobai.com.
-During the year under review, there were no compiaints received under this mechanism.
+The Board has accepted the recommendations of the Audit Committee and there were no incidents of deviation from such recommendations during the financial year under review.
+The Company has devised a vigil mechanism in the form of a Whistle Blower Policy in pursuance of Section 177(10) of the Companies Act, 2013 and details thereof is available on the Company's website at https://www. lmwglobal.com/pdf/investors1/policies/12%20Whistle%20 Blower%20Policy.pdf.
+During the year under review, there were no complaints received under this mechanism.

 19. Prevention of Sexual Harassment of Women at the Workplace

-The Company has complied with the provisions relating to the constitution of the Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressai) Act, 2013.
-Information regarding the same is also provided in the Corporate Governance Report forming part of the Directors' Report.
+The Company has complied with the provisions relating to the constitution of the Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

-The Shares of the Company are iisted on BSE Limited and the Nationai Stock Exchange of India Limited.
-Appiicabie iisting fees have been paid up to date.
-The Shares of the Company have not been suspended from trading at any time during the year by the concerned Stock Exchanges.
+The Shares of the Company are listed on the BSE Limited and the National Stock Exchange of India Limited.
+Applicable listing fees have been paid up to date.
+The equity shares of the Company have not been suspended from trading at any time during the year by the concerned Stock Exchanges.

 a.
-The ratio of the remuneration of each Director to the median empioyee's remuneration for the Financiai Year and such other detaiis as prescribed is as given beiow:
+The ratio of remuneration of each Director to the median employee's remuneration for the financial year and such other details as prescribed is as given below:

 |